Bansa Gopal Chowdhury: Early life and education

 Bansa Chowdhury was born in Raniganj, West Bengal.
 He did his graduation from Triveni Devi Bhalotia College in Raniganj.
 Chowdhury was a social worker prior to becoming a politician.

 Political career

 Bansa Chowdhury, prior to contesting for Lok Sabha elections, was also a member of the West Bengal Legislative Assembly and was also a Cabinet Minister in the West Bengal government.
 Chowdhury was also an elected parliamentarian from the same constituency in the 14th Lok Sabha of India.
-He is currently a member of CPI(M) West Bengal State Committee and the Secretary of CITU Paschim Bardhaman District Committee.
+He is a former member of CPI(M) West Bengal State Committee and the Secretary of CITU Paschim Bardhaman District Committee.
+Chowdhury also served as the Chairman of Asansol Durgapur Development Authority till 2011.

+Controversy

+On 20 April 2025, Smt.
+Ratna Das, former councillor of Jiaganj Azimganj Municipality alleged in social networking site that Bansa Gopal Chowdhury sent her obscene messages on WhatsApp.
+Das told that Mr. Chowdhury used to send her obscene messages on Messenger late at night.
+She prayed justice to the higher officials of the Communist Party of India (Marxist).
+However Chowdhury denied the allegation.
+Finally the State Committee of CPI(M), West Bengal expelled him for the issue.